dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:* None

    FCST_PCP_COMBINE_CONSTANT_INIT
      If True, only look for forecast files that have a given initialization time.
 Used only if FCST_PCP_COMBINE_INPUT_TEMPLATE has a 'lead' tag.
 If set to False, the lowest forecast lead for each search (valid) time is used.
+See :term:`OBS_PCP_COMBINE_CONSTANT_INIT`

      | *Used by:* PCPCombine
      | *Family:* config